school-of-data/GIS-curriculum/nigeria/module6/module6.md

 Figure 6.8: Select by Expression builder dialogue

 3. One Clinic is selected.
 You can see the selection highlighted in yellow.
 The selected clinic is also highlighted in the attribute table.
-Now we know there’s only one clinic with an emergency facility in Pampanga province.
+Now we know there’s only one clinic with an emergency facility in Lagos.

 ![alt_text](media/selected-canvas.png "image_tooltip")